Mary Jeanne Kreek, M.D.

 Senior Attending Physician

-An estimated 25 to 33 percent of people who take a short-acting opiate drug such as heroin develop an addiction to it.
-This suggests some people are naturally more vulnerable to addiction than others, and that genetics may play a role in the condition.
-Kreek investigates how specific genetic factors, as well as drug-induced molecular neurobiological alterations, factor into addictive diseases such as opiate, cocaine, alcohol, nicotine, and marijuana addictions.
+An estimated 20 to 35 percent of people who self-administer a short-acting opiate drug such as heroin or oxycodone develop an addiction to it.
+This suggests some people are more vulnerable to addiction than others, and that genetics may play a role in the condition.
+Kreek investigates how specific genetic factors, as well as drug-induced molecular neurobiological alterations, factor into addictive diseases such as opiate, cocaine, alcohol, and marijuana addictions.

 Kreek investigates the biological basis of addictive diseases as well as existing and novel treatments for these conditions.
 Her lab also researches the medical complications of drug abuse, such as hepatitis C and AIDS.
 In 1984, her group discovered that the second most common risk group for HIV-1/AIDS is parenteral drug users.

 Kreek’s research focuses on the endogenous opioid system, which modulates stress, pain, and reward, and the roles that specific opioid peptides and their receptors play in normal and abnormal circumstances.
 Heroin, morphine, and oxycodone, as well as cocaine and alcohol, activate these different opiate receptors either directly or indirectly.
 Kreek and her colleagues are examining gene expression changes in rodents that are given a drug of abuse, or are allowed to self-administer it, to study how this exposure impacts the brain’s neurochemistry, neurobiology, and circuitry, and to identify targets for potential new treatments.
 The lab also studies the epigenetic, physiologic, and behavioral effects of drug self-administration on the endogenous opioid system and related signaling networks.
 They perform microdialysis in rats and mice for dynamic studies of neurotransmitter release and peptide processing in the brain.